FIND YOUR TITLE IX COORDINATOR

 Why Title IX Is Still Critical

-Testing disparities continue to have a harmful impact on educational and economic opportunities available to women and girls and particularly students of color.
-The educational divide deepens in high stakes tests:
+Testing disparities continue to have a harmful impact on educational and economic opportunities available to women and girls, and particularly to students of color.
+The educational divide deepens in high stakes tests.

 • Despite Title IX requirements, most standardized tests used in K-12 classrooms and for university admissions continue to show gender gaps and under-predict the abilities of females.